Uniform bounds for norms of sums of independent random functions: Uniform bounds for norms of regression-type processes

-Theorem~\ref{th:eta_fixed_w} guarantees that Assumption~\ref{fixed_theta} holds with function $g$ being either $G_1$ or $G_2$.
+Theorem \ref{th:eta_fixed_w} guarantees that Assumption \ref{fixed_theta} holds with function $g$ being either $G_1$ or $G_2$.
 This result is the basis for derivation of uniform bounds, and the general machinery presented in the previous sections can be fully applied here.
-In this section we restrict ourselves only with uniform bounds over the classes of weights depending on the difference of arguments.
-In other words, under Assumptions~(W), (L) and~(E1) we prove an analogue of Theorem~\ref{t:consec1_new} for the regression--type processes.
+In this section, we restrict ourselves only with uniform bounds over the classes of weights depending on the difference of arguments.
+In other words, under Assumptions \ref{assW}, \ref{assL} and \hyperlink{assE1}{(E1)} we prove an analogue of Theorem \ref{t:consec1_new} for the regression-type processes.

-A natural assumption in the regression model where the process $\{\eta_w, w\in\cW\}$ appears is that the design variable $X$ is distributed on a bounded interval of $\bR^{d}$, i.e., the density $f$ is compactly supported.
-This will be assumed throughtout this section.
+A natural assumption in the regression model where the process $\{\eta_w, w\in\cW\}$ appears is that the design variable $X$ is distributed on a bounded interval of $\bR^{d}$, that is, the density $f$ is compactly supported.
+This will be assumed throughout this section.